Global Center for Technology Transfer - Who we are

 Mary Feeney, Professor, School of Public Affairs

-Anthony Howell, Assistant Professor, School of Public Affairs
+Anthony Howell, Associate Professor, School of Public Affairs

 Eric Welch, Professor, School of Public Affairs